felipejoribeiro/my-dev-environment/README.md

 #### Installing the base Linux system
 Now has come the time to install the base Arch Linux system in the mounted disk.
 But for stability sake, we will install the LTS kernel that is the version of long time support.
 It features less updates than the normal kernel but receive all security updates.
 The microcode is a program that is present in your processor.
 While it is possible to update it in the bios, the linux kernel is capable to upgrade it while the boot happens.
 For this, install `intel-ucode` for intel processors and `linux-firmware` for amd processors.
+If you don't know your processor manufacturer, run the command `less /proc/cpuinfo`.

 Install these things with:

 ```